-Once again, regardless of the causes, prompt treatment for eye infections in dogs is essential.
-If you failed to prevent any of these eye problems, then taking your dog to the vet immediately is crucial – dog eye infections may become chronic or cause lasting damage if you don’t attend to them right away.
+Regardless of the cause, prompt treatment for an eye infection is essential.
+If you failed to prevent any of these eye problems, take your dog to the vet immediately.
+Dog eye problems may become chronic or cause lasting damage if not treated right away.

-Preventing eye infections in dogs is not always 100% possible; sometimes your dog might come into contact with another dog suffering from an infection and contract it (18).
-Other times they might get something in his eye that has bacteria on it, but there is still plenty you can do and some dog eye care products you can use as preventatives.
+Preventing eye infections in dogs is not always completely possible.
+Sometimes, your dog might come into contact with another dog suffering from an infection and contract it (18).
+Other times they might get something in their eye that has bacteria on it, but there is still a few things you can do and some dog eye care products you can use as preventatives.

 1. Look Into My Eyes

-A good old eye to eye chat with your dog is a good idea every morning.
-Become familiar with what your Fido’s healthy eyes look like so that you will notice anything untoward happening.
+A good old eye to eye chat with your dog is something you can do every morning before your walks.
+Become familiar with what your dog's healthy eyes look like so that you will notice anything untoward happening when it does.

 2. Road Trip!

-When you and your furbaby go on road trips together, keep the windows closed – seeds, dust and all sorts of debris, bits and bobs can fly into your dog's eyes.
-No more hanging his head out the window with the wind blowing through his fur if you want to avoid all types of eye problems.
+When you and your pet go on road trips together, keep the windows closed – seeds, dust and debris, bits and bobs can fly into your dog's eyes.
+No more hanging their head out the window with the wind blowing through the dog's fur if you want to avoid all those types of canine eye problems.

-Keep your pooch’s face clean.
+Keep your pet's face clean.
 Simply get a few washcloths that are specifically your dog's and make it a fun routine.
-Use warm water in the winter and cool water in the summer to make him feel really pampered.
+Use warm water in the winter and cool water in the summer to make your pet feel really pampered.

 4. Shave and a Haircut

-You don’t need to go so far as a full-on shave but keeping the hair around your dog's eyes nice and short can stop the hair from scratching his cornea which can let infection in (here's how to do it).
-Or depending on the length of his coat – maybe buy some scrunchies and tie that hair up.
+You don’t need to go so far as a full-on shave, but keeping the hair around your dog's eyes nice and short can stop the hair from scratching your pup's cornea which can let infection in (here's how to do it).
+Or, depending on the length of the dog's coat, maybe buy some scrunchies and tie that hair up.

 5. Stick to a Healthy Diet

-I know the easiest thing to do is throw in the cheapest sack of dog food at the supermarket, but a little bit of thought and investment will be worthwhile down the road.
-Your dog needs to be firing on all cylinders to maintain a strong and active immune system to fight off any type of dog eye infection problems.
+Your dog needs to be firing on all cylinders to maintain a strong and active immune system to fight off any type of eye infection problems.
+A well-balanced diet with all essential vitamins, minerals and macronutrients is the first step towards that.

 Some homemade poultices can be real first aid standbys, but most vets generally do not recommend them due to lack of evidence for their effectiveness.
-If your dog is on medication, check with your vet to see if you can supplement with some herbal recipes.
-Obviously, you don’t want to dilute an essential medication, but the soothing, healing powers of herbs are undeniable.
-These can work just as well for minor issues, but you should see your vet if the condition worsens or persists.
+If your dog is on medication, check with your vet if herbal recipes are allowed.
+Below home remedies will work for minor issues, but you should see your vet if the condition worsens or persists.

 There are several types of eye drops for dogs, but a saline solution is a good place to start.
-It is made up of 1 cup of lukewarm water with ¼ tsp of salt added.
-This can be used as a wipe, helping to remove crusty discharge, always wiping from the inside of the eye out, and never reusing the same wipe twice.
+It's made up of 1 cup of lukewarm water with ¼ tsp of salt added.
+This can be used as a wipe to remove crusty discharge.
+Always wipe from the inside of the eye out, and never reuse the same wipe twice.
 You can also use this as a flush, dripping a small amount into your dog’s eye using a sterile eye dropper or new cotton ball.

-We prefer to err on the side of caution as pet parents, so check with our vet before you introduce a new herbal supplement.
-All it takes is a quick phone call to get the all clear.
+It's best to err on the side of caution when it comes to certain herbal supplements, so check with our vet before you introduce any to your pooch.
+All it takes is a quick phone call to get the all-clear.

 A favorite of many pet owners is the chamomile tea.
-Get some of it – one for your dog and one for yourself.
-Although I drink mine from a cup and saucer and my dog gets the tea bag resting on his sore eye, suitably cooled of course.
+Get some for your dog and some for yourself when you'll need to calm down.
+You can place a chamomile tea bag on your pet's sore eye, suitably cooled of course.

-Here again, Eyebright has the qualities of astringent, anti-inflammatory and antiseptic qualities in an easily obtained herb.
+Eyebright has the qualities of astringent, anti-inflammatory and antiseptic qualities in an easily obtained herb.
 This is generally a fast acting, but short-lived remedy.
-Also known as Euphrasia Officinalis.
+It's also known as Euphrasia Officinalis.

-When it comes to removing unwanted substances, Burdock herb is a champ, and an infection is definitely an unwanted substance.
+When it comes to removing unwanted substances, Burdock herb is a champ, according to holistic veterinarians, and an infection is definitely an unwanted substance.
 Also known as Arctium lappa, you can ask your vet where to buy it.